EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 on [controlling the image repositories](#controlling-the-image-repositories).

 **Note:** You will need credentials to retrieve the various operator and operand images.
-Make sure to replace USERNAME and PASSWORD with your own credentials in the command below, which uses the `k8s_enterprise_pgd` image registry by default:
+Make sure to replace THE-TOKEN with your own EDB subscription token in the command below, which uses the `k8s_enterprise_pgd` image registry by default:

 ```console
 helm upgrade --dependency-update \